-All people living with HIV ages 50+ are recommended to get a booster with a Pfizer, Moderna or J&J dose if they haven't already received a third dose, and all people living HIV ages 18-49 may get a booster if they wish to.
+All people living with HIV ages 18+ are recommended to get a booster with a Pfizer, Moderna or J&J dose, including if they received a third mRNA dose.

-Based on our best available data, we know that people living with HIV with CD4 <350 and higher viral loads are at higher risk for hospitalization and death, so we may want to prioritize outreach and third doses or boosters for this group, though please keep outreaching to people living HIV and others not yet vaccinated!
+Based on our best available data, we know that people living with HIV with CD4 < 350 and higher viral loads are at higher risk for hospitalization and death, so we may want to prioritize outreach and third doses or boosters for this group, though please keep outreaching to people living HIV and others not yet vaccinated!